CAL (programming language): Other changes

-CAL included the mathematical functions of JOSS but added a number of new ones including ABS, TAN, ATAN, and LOG10.
+CAL included the mathematical functions of JOSS but added several new ones including ABS, TAN, ATAN, and LOG10.
 It added a new operator as well, MOD, which returned the remainder of a division of its two operands.

 Direct mode

 CAL added a small number of direct mode commands and associated statements.

 PAUSE, when encountered in a program, printed a message "PAUSED AT STEP 1.1" and then returned to direct mode.
 This was similar to the STOP command in BASIC.
-This allowed the user to type in values and the continue execution with GO.
+This allowed the user to type in values and continue execution with GO.
 While in direct mode, the user could STEP by a single line at a time to trace the execution of the program.

 Improvements in CAL 1969

 One minor change in the 1969 version was the elimination of the SET command for variable assignment.
-This had been optional in direct mode in JOSS but was required in program statements, and the 1967 version of CAL had followed this rule.
+This had been optional in direct mode in JOSS but was required in program statements, and the 1967 version of CAL followed this rule.
 The 1969 version made it optional in both cases.